r57zone/Half-Life-Alyx-novr/README.md

 "U", "J", "H", "K" | Controllers rotation (use only for certain moments necessary in the game - part 5: North Star), reset after use | Rotation of both controllers
-"Y" | Reset controllers rotation with the buttons above | Return controllers to state before rotation "P" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head
+"Y" | Reset controllers rotation with the buttons above | Return controllers to state before rotation "P" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head "L" | Mode for clearing lasers (reduced sensitivity and moving on forward and backward arrows) | Move the right controller

 ## Saves or workarounds for problem areas
 Share via ["issues"](https://github.com/r57zone/Half-Life-Alyx-novr/issues) problem areas, methods for solving them and saves.
 Saves can be placed in ["issues"](https://github.com/r57zone/Half-Life-Alyx-novr/issues) with the prefix "[Save]" Level name and screenshot, also can add label - "Saves".